RitaRan/STA-663-Final-Project/README.md

 * gic: gives model size including intercept of min BIC model
 * bic_sim: chooses from FAS using minimum BIC

 We also included detailed examples of using these functions with tables and plots.
+The example code can be found in the github repository.
+The examples include:
+* Examples of how to use the key functions in the package (fsr_fast), users can simply change the fsr_fast function with bic_sim or lasso_fit to run examples of BIC and Lasso

 The simulation file consists of model comparison of Fast FSR, BIC and LASSO using the simulated data sets with results.

+The repository also have a file Compare_run_tim.ipynb to show the possible optimizations using Cython.